Occupational hazards of fire debris cleanup: Hazardous substances

 Silica, or silicon dioxide, can occur in a crystalline or noncrystalline (amorphous) form.
 In fire debris, silica can be found in concrete, roofing tiles, or it may be a naturally occurring element in the rocks and soil of the burnt out areas.
-Occupational exposures to silica dust can cause silicosis, lung cancer, pulmonary tuberculosis, airway diseases, and some additional non-respiratory diseases.
-The Occupational Safety and Health Administration (OSHA) Permissible Exposure Limit (PEL)and National Institute for Occupational Safety and Health (NIOSH) Recommended Exposure Limit (REL) for silica is 50 micrograms per cubic meter (μg/m^{3}) as an 8-hour Time Weighted Average (TWA).
-These limits are intended to reduce the risk of developing adverse health effects.

 Asbestos was frequently used in building material in the past.
-It is a name given to a group of six different fibrous minerals (amosite, chrysotile, crocidolite, and the fibrous varieties of tremolite, actinolite, and anthophyllite).
+It is a name given to a group of six different fibrous minerals (Amosite, Chrysotile, Crocidolite, and the fibrous varieties of Tremolite, Actinolite, and Anthophyllite).
 Inhalation of asbestos can result in various diseases including asbestosis, lung cancer, and mesothelioma.
-The OSHA PEL for airborne asbestos is determined by Phase Contrast Microscopy and is set at 0.1 fiber per cubic centimeter (f/cc) for fibers greater than 5 μm in length and an aspect ratio (length to width) greater than or equal to 3:1.

 In fire debris clean up, sources of metals exposure include burnt or melted electronics, cars, refrigerators, stoves, etc. These metals can melt and be found in residential fire debris.
 Fire debris cleanup workers may be exposed to these metals or their combustion products in the air or on their skin.
 These metals may include beryllium, cadmium, chromium, cobalt, lead, manganese, nickel, and many more.

-Polyaromatic hydrocarbons (PAHs), some of which are carcinogenic, come from the incomplete combustion of organic materials and are often found as a result of structural and wildland fires.
+Polycyclic aromatic hydrocarbons (PAHs), some of which are carcinogenic, come from the incomplete combustion of organic materials and are often found as a result of structural and wildland fires.